yulequan/EC-Net/README.md

 Then, add flags of `-I$TF_INC/external/nsync/public -L$TF_LIB -ltensorflow_framework` to the `g++` commands.

-We adopt the Dijkstra algorithm implemtned in python-graph library, you can follow the instruction in [here](https://github.com/wting/python-graph) to install it.
+We adopt the Dijkstra algorithm implemented in python-graph library, you can follow the instruction in [here](https://github.com/wting/python-graph) to install it.

 ### Usage